Alid Kambwili's story

 Want to know more about our academics?

-Find out more about the academic and professional achievements of Alid and the other lecturers in our Accounting, Finance and Economics department by browsing our staff directory.
+Discover more about the academic and professional achievements of Alid and the other lecturers in our Accounting, Finance and Economics department.